jayqi/reprexlite/docs/docs/dos-and-donts.md

 ### Minimal

 - **Do** use the smallest, simplest data possible.
-  - If working with the PyData stack, the [`sklearn.datasets` module](https://scikit-learn.org/stable/datasets.html#datasets) has convenient toy datasets like `iris`.
+  - If you need a dataframe, the [`sklearn.datasets` module](https://scikit-learn.org/stable/datasets.html#datasets) has convenient toy datasets like `iris`.
+  - The [Faker](https://faker.readthedocs.io/en/master/) library has utilities to help you generate fake data like names and addresses.
 - **Don't** include code unrelated to the specific thing you want to demonstrate.
   - **Do** ruthlessly remove unnecessary code.
 If you're not sure, try removing things bit by bit until it doesn't produce what you want anymore.
   - Consider starting your reprex from scratch.
 This helps force you to add in only what is needed.